 NEW IASSN Children & Young People's Website

-We have developed a new website which aims to help disabled children and young people and those with SEN better understand what rights they have for accessing information, advice and support across education, health and social care.
+We have developed a new website which aims to help disabled children and young people and those with SEND better understand what rights they have for accessing information, advice and support across education, health and social care.
 The website also contains full contact details for IAS Services across England.

 Family Carer Support Service's Holiday Information Guide for 2017 for people with learning disabilities, family carers, organisations and support groups.

 Sutton Uplift is a Primary Care Mental Health Service which has been developed in partnership between South West London and St George’s NHS trust and local voluntary sectors.
 Support is available through a number of ways including:

 - Self-management courses led by the recovery college

 - Psychological Therapy